High Point station: History

-High Point Station was originally built in 1907, by Southern Railway, and was designed in Richardsonian Romanesque, with a rusticated ashlar base and a tiled hip roof.
+High Point Station was originally built in 1907 by Southern Railway.
+It was designed in Richardsonian Romanesque, with a rusticated ashlar base and a tiled hip roof.

 In the late 1930s, a trench was dug so rail and automobile traffic would not impede each other through downtown High Point; a walkway across the tracks and a staircase to an island platform at track level was constructed.

 In 1979, Amtrak took over passenger operations at the station from Southern Railway.

 Between 2002 and 2003, a $6.8 million renovation project was done that included making the station ADA accessible; the station reopened on December 9, 2003.